 If you need plenty of room to store your or your kids’ clothes, you’ll want a wardrobe that’s built to last, but also isn’t too much of a space swallower.
 Our St Ives double wardrobe is ideal for a no-fuss family as it has ample storage inside its double doors both for shoes and hanging, as well as a hugely spacious bottom drawer.

 Another key storage piece to consider is a chest of drawers that will not only complement your bedroom furniture design but also provide functionality.
-Our St Ives chest of drawers is well-proportioned, offering you five good-sized drawers without overtaking your bedroom.
+Look for a well-proportioned piece that offers around five good-sized drawers without overtaking your bedroom.

 Tidy bedside, tidy mind.
 Keep yours in order with our contained and compact Brindle bedside table.
 There’s enough surface to adorn with a lovely lamp and an assortment of accessories, while providing you with a surprising amount of drawer space.

 Your walls tend to be the most unused space in your bedroom, particularly over the bed; in a smaller bedroom, it’s key you make the best use of it.
 For example, you can line shelves around the circumference of your bedroom, stretching over your headboard and above your door.